 I was a big ole party pooper tonight.
-After shamelessly inviting myself to Ewbliette’s Friday night, I showed up, drank a glass of wine, gabbed halfheartedly and whizzed home.
+After shamelessly inviting myself to Pat’s Friday night, I showed up, drank a glass of wine, gabbed halfheartedly, and whizzed home.
 Earlier, I was so psyched to get out!
-I pretty much tossed the baby in the crib with one hand while picking up the car keys with the other.
+I tossed the baby in the crib with one hand while picking up the car keys with the other.

-I’ve run into Chuck about a half dozen times, but this was the first time that I really noticed him.
-A quiet, bespectacled member of the high IQ crowd (150), Chuck has genuine amber eyes that coordinate unexpectedly with his orange hair, which he wears braided tightly to the nape of his neck.
-He is lanky, mustachioed and dresses conservatively in chinos and a worn button-down shirt, I hung on his every word.
+I’ve run into Chuck about a half dozen times, but this was the first time I noticed him.
+A quiet, bespectacled member of the high IQ crowd (150), Chuck has amber eyes that coordinate unexpectedly with his orange hair, which he wears braided tightly to the nape of his neck.
+Lean, mustachioed, and dressed conservatively in chinos and a worn button-down shirt, I hung on his every word.
 Upon realizing I was scrutinizing him, he became embarrassed and flustered.
-I quickly noted that his ancestors could have been Vikings, and politely moved my focus to the lovely glass of wine Ewbliette brought me.
+I noted that his ancestors would have been Vikings, and politely moved my focus to the lovely glass of wine Pat brought me.

-With wine bottle in hand, Ewbliette and I retired to the back porch.
+With wine bottle in hand, Pat and I retired to the back porch.
 She discussed her work as an accountant at NMSU, including the impending close of the fiscal year, complete with associated deadlines and psychotic co-worker reactions.
-Naturally, her work has been outrageously draining, and included several hours of additional work earlier this morning and afternoon.
+Naturally, her work has been outrageously draining and included several hours of additional work earlier this morning and afternoon.
 Poor tired girl!

-Me, well, I was sooo zonked.
-The baby is teething and I am coping with the psychological effects the dual loss of our television (broken!) and my computer (Tennisfiend decided to host his Russian DVD festival on my computer)!
-Usually the hub of great conviviality, the back porch turned into a scene from Shaun of the Dead, with two tired girls replacing fine English actors.
+Me, well, I was so zonked.
+The baby is teething, and I am coping with the psychological effects of the dual loss of our television (broken!) and my computer (Egor hosted his Russian DVD festival on my computer)!
+Usually, the hub of great merriment, the back porch turned into a scene from Shaun of the Dead, with two tired girls replacing fine English actors.

-So, Ewbliette looked at me and I looked at her and we simultaneously decided to get together later, when we had more energy.
-Sometimes you just need to breathe the same air as your best friend and then go home and sleep.
-Ironically, we both perked up as she walked me to my truck, chatting amiably for several minutes.
+Pat looked at me and I looked at her and we simultaneously agreed to get together later, when we had more energy.
+Sometimes you need to breathe the same air as your best friend and then go home and sleep.
+Ironically, we both perked up as she walked me to my truck, and we chatted amiably for several minutes.
 The subject of Chuck came up.
-She said “You know what surprised me about him?
+She said, “You know what surprised me about him?
 He’s only 21 years old!”
 To which I replied, “Whaa?!”
-Maybe it’s the mustache or slightly receding hairline, but I would have sworn he was in his early thirties.
+Maybe it’s the mustache or dignified demeanor, but I would have sworn he was in his early thirties.
 Whoa.